R3tter/ApiReqRedux/README.md

       ```
     - bodyParser - using this function you can replace default ```JSON.stringify(body)``` and modify body as you want
     - isRefresh - boolean, in case you don't want to
-    - withoutBaseUrl - boolean
-    call refresh token on this request (default: true)
+    - withoutBaseUrl - boolean call refresh token on this request (default: true)
+    - abortName - string
+ - abortRequest (use this function to abort the one or more requests)
+   - key - string, should be equal to the ```abortName``` parameter that you pass into ```apiRequest``` function call
+   - index - for cases when you have multiple requests with the same key, but you want to abort specific one